Hacker News

 They are doing well in hardware and services.
 Software, not so much.
 Design they have gone downhill.

-an hour ago by tomp
+4 years ago by tomp

 > Software, not so much.
 Design they have gone downhill.